cosmos/cosmos/PURPOSE.md

 active participants on each side (or suffer long timeouts).
-The [alt-coin ecosystem](https://coinmarketcap.com/) is an alchemical soup of enthusiasts experimenting in various ways in new cryptocurrency design, but each alt-coin stands alone, siloed by the sovereignty of its own blockchain, many needlessly wasting electricty through convoluted Proof-of-Work (PoW) designs.
+The [alt-coin ecosystem](https://coinmarketcap.com/) is an alchemical soup of enthusiasts experimenting in various ways in new cryptocurrency design, but each alt-coin stands alone, siloed by the lack of a general inter-blockchain communication system, many needlessly wasting electricty through convoluted Proof-of-Work (PoW) designs.

 [Ethereum](https://ethereum.org/) sought to address the problem, somewhat indirectly, by inventing a new platform for computation, allowing arbitrary